beginnerbikari-369/UdacityProject2/project/dr_template.md

 Modify your region local variable in main.tf to point to us-west-1 Modify your aws_ami value in your ec2.tf file under your zone2 folder.

-## Steps:
-You won't actually perform these steps, but write out what you would do to "fail-over" your application and database cluster to the other region.
-Think about all the pieces that were setup and how you would use those in the other region

 You will need to modify the rds-p and rds-s modules and add the appropriate availability zones for the databases.
 You'll need to look these up.
 You will need to modify the rds-s module to add the appropriate Terraform bits to add it as a target for rds-p zone.
 Please see the Terraform registry documentation here